UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 | `excludedTimeRange` | `from` time < `until` time
 | `numberOfTravelDays` | A duration must be provided
 | `returnConstraint` | `earliestReturn` < `latestReturn`

-## Data supporting online services
+## Data Supporting Online Services

 Additional data to support the online sales services can be exchanged.

-### fare resource locations
+### Fare Resource Locations

 Information on where to fine resources for online services of OSDM online or via 90918-1 APIs

 ![Fare Structure](../images/fare-data-structure/fare-resourceLocations.png)

-### fare reservation parameters
+### Fare Reservation Parameters

 Data to define reservation requirements related to a fare.

 ![Fare Structure](../images/fare-data-structure/reservationParameter.png)